 Describe the situation and what strategy you adopted to resolve it successfully.
 Or not.
 What would you do differently next time?

 Talk about effective behaviour management strategies you are aware of and any you have put into practice.

 There’s nothing quite like being put on the spot and being asked to sing our own praises.
 It’s not something that comes naturally to many.

 Summarise your skills and experience, your qualifications and some of your better anecdotes.
-Round it off by explaining how those things combined drive you to be a better teacher and the asset you can be to their school.
+Round it off by explaining how those things combined drive you to be a better Teacher and the asset you can be to their school.

-The objective isn’t to catch anyone out but shows that you’re already thinking like a teacher in that school.
+The objective isn’t to catch anyone out but shows that you’re already thinking like a Teacher in that school.
 Rather than someone going through the motions.

+Our range of CACHE courses, such as CACHE Level 3 Diploma in Supporting Teaching and Learning, will help get you prepared for a career in teaching and education.
 You just enrol and start your learning at a pace you’re comfortable with.
 With online learning all the materials are ready and waiting.
 You get to dictate how and when you study.